 Statement of Interest: This RIGS comprises three small disused quarries.
-Two of them are too heavily overgrown for geological study at present, but Penrhiw Quarry exposes relatively fresh and accessible rocks.
-Penrhiw Quarry provides rare exposures of Late Precambrian (620 to 585 million years ago) rocks that fringe Wales and probably underlie much of the country: it is the type locality of the Penrhiw Group in the lower part of the Pebidian Supergroup.
+Two of them are too heavily overgrown for geological study at present, but Penrhi Quarry exposes relatively fresh and accessible rocks Penrhiw Quarry provides rare exposures of Late Precambrian (620 to 585 million years ago) rocks tha fringe Wales and probably underlie much of the country; it is the type locality of the Penrhiw Group in the lower part of the Pebidian Supergroup.
 The rocks are of volcanic origin, made of rock fragments and mineral debris erupted from volcanoes as clouds of ash that accumulated as tuff on the subaerial flanks of volcanoes.
-The quarries, are of geological research importance, providing information about the Late Precambrian rock types and volcanic processes that is rarely available.
+The quarries, are of geological research importance, providing information about the Late Precambrian rock types and volcanic processes that rarely available. f

-RIGS 464: St Brides Haven

-Statement of Interest This site comprises a c.
+RIGS 464: St Brides Haven Grid ref SM 802112 Statement of Interest: This site comprises a c.
 150 m long cliff and foreshore section on the northern side of St Brides Haven.
 The Late Silurian rocks here are excellent examples of red mudstones deposited on an alluvial plain with conspicuous intercalations of conglomerates that accumulated in river channels.
 The mudstones were exposed to fluctuating vertical migration of groundwater in a generally arid environment, producing calcrete fossil soils.
 The rocks have been deformed by a spectacular set of structures caused by the Variscan plate collision event.
 The locality provides 'textbook' examples and intricacies of small-scale thrust faults, folds and cleavage.
+Podra st St Brides Haven St Brides Haven Enck